Tutorial

 Make sure you click "Apply and Restart" After you have done the changes.

-After this, open your terminal, run docker
+After this, open your terminal, run docker and docker compose to make sure it works.

 It will be similar process as Mac, download it, double click to install it.